Google Maps Platform Terms of Service

 19.5 Subcontracting.
 Google may subcontract obligations under the Agreement but will remain liable to Customer for any subcontracted obligations.

 19.6 No Agency.
-This Agreement does not create any agency, partnership or joint venture between the parties.
+The Agreement does not create any agency, partnership or joint venture between the parties.

 19.7 No Waiver.
-Neither party will be treated as having waived any rights by not exercising (or delaying the exercise of) any rights under this Agreement.
+Neither party will be treated as having waived any rights by not exercising (or delaying the exercise of) any rights under the Agreement.

 19.8 Severability.
-If any term (or part of a term) of this Agreement is invalid, illegal, or unenforceable, the rest of the Agreement will remain in effect.
+If any part of the Agreement is invalid, illegal, or unenforceable, the rest of the Agreement will remain in effect.

 19.9 No Third-Party Beneficiaries.
-This Agreement does not confer any benefits on any third party unless it expressly states that it does.
+The Agreement does not confer any benefits on any third party unless it expressly states that it does.

 19.10 Equitable Relief.
-Nothing in this Agreement will limit either party’s ability to seek equitable relief.
+Nothing in the Agreement will limit either party’s ability to seek equitable relief.

 19.11 Governing Law.

-19.11.3 For All Other Entities.
-If Customer is any entity not listed in Section 19.11.1 or 19.11.2 then the following applies: ALL CLAIMS ARISING OUT OF OR RELATING TO THIS AGREEMENT OR THE SERVICES WILL BE GOVERNED BY CALIFORNIA LAW, EXCLUDING THAT STATE’S CONFLICT OF LAWS RULES, AND WILL BE LITIGATED EXCLUSIVELY IN THE FEDERAL OR STATE COURTS OF SANTA CLARA COUNTY, CALIFORNIA, USA; THE PARTIES CONSENT TO PERSONAL JURISDICTION IN THOSE COURTS.
+(c) For All Other Entities.
+If Customer is any entity not listed in Section 19.11 (A) (For U.S. City, County, and State Government Entities) or 19.11(B) (For U.S. Federal Government Entities) then the following applies: ALL CLAIMS ARISING OUT OF OR RELATING TO THE AGREEMENT OR THE SERVICES WILL BE GOVERNED BY CALIFORNIA LAW, EXCLUDING THAT STATE’S CONFLICT OF LAWS RULES, AND WILL BE LITIGATED EXCLUSIVELY IN THE FEDERAL OR STATE COURTS OF SANTA CLARA COUNTY, CALIFORNIA, USA; THE PARTIES CONSENT TO PERSONAL JURISDICTION IN THOSE COURTS.

 19.12 Amendments.
-Except as stated in Section 1.5.2 (Modifications; To the Agreement), any amendment must be in writing, signed by both parties, and expressly state that it is amending this Agreement.
+Except as stated in Section 1.6.2 (Modifications; To the Agreement), any amendment to the Agreement must be in writing, expressly state that it is amending this Agreement, and be signed by both parties.

 19.13 Entire Agreement.
-This Agreement sets out all terms agreed between the parties and supersedes all other agreements between the parties relating to its subject matter.
-In entering into this Agreement, neither party has relied on, and neither party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly stated in this Agreement.
-The terms located at any URL referenced in this Agreement and the Documentation are incorporated by reference into the Agreement.
-After the Effective Date, Google may provide an updated URL in place of any URL in this Agreement.
+The Agreement states all terms agreed between the parties and supersedes any prior or contemporaneous agreements between the parties relating to its subject matter.
+In entering into this Agreement, neither party has relied on, and neither party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly stated in the Agreement.
+The Agreement includes URL links to other terms (including the URL Terms), which are incorporated by reference into the Agreement.
+After the Effective Date, Google may provide an updated URL in place of any URL in the Agreement.

 19.14 Conflicting Terms.
-If there is a conflict between the documents that make up this Agreement, the documents will control in the following order: the Agreement, and the terms at any URL.
+If there is a conflict between the documents that make up the Agreement, then the documents will control in the following order: the Agreement and the terms at any URL.

-19.15 Conflicting Translations.
-If this Agreement is translated into any other language, and there is a discrepancy between the English text and the translated text, the English text will govern.
+19.15 Conflicting Languages.
+If the Agreement is translated into any other language, and there is a discrepancy between the English text and the translated text, the English text will govern.

 20. Reseller Orders.